kaviara-14/Three-Tier-Application-Deployments-on-AWS-EKS/README.md

 ---

 ### 6. Setting up Application Load Balancer (ALB) and Ingress controller

-To access the application we need to configure below:
+Use Helm to deploy the AWS Load Balancer Controller.To access the application we need to configure below,
 - We need to configure ALB (Application Load Balancer) to allow external traffic into AWS EKS Cluster.
 - ***Ingress*** to enable internal routing between all three tiers within the cluster.